 We have entered into a 20-year exclusive worldwide license, with the right to grant sublicenses, with Penn with respect to the innovative work of Yvonne Paterson, Ph.D., Professor of Microbiology in the area of innate immunity, or the immune response attributable to immune cells, including dentritic cells, macrophages and natural killer cells, that respond to pathogens non-specifically.
 The license provides us with the exclusive rights to the patent portfolio developed at Penn in connection with Dr. Paterson and requires us to raise capital, pay various milestone and licensing payments and commercialize the technology.
 In exchange for the license, Penn received shares of our common stock currently representing approximately 10.68% of our common stock on a fully-diluted basis.
-In addition, Penn is entitled to receive a non-refundable license initial fee, license fees, royalty payments and milestone payments based on net sales and percentages of sublicense fees and certain commercial milestones, as follows: Under a licensing agreement, Penn is entitled to receive royalties in the following amounts: 1.5% on net sales in countries with pending or issued patents; and 1.0% on net sales in countries without pending or issued patents.
-Notwithstanding these royalty rates, we have agreed to pay \$525,000 divided over a four-year period as a minimum royalty after the first commercial sale of a product under the license (which we anticipate will not occur prior to January 2011).
-We are also obligated to pay up to \$660,000 (which amount is already reflected as an obligation on our balance sheet) to Penn upon receiving financing or on certain dates on or before December 15, 2007, whichever is earlier.
+In addition, Penn is entitled to receive a non-refundable license initial fee, license fees, royalty payments and milestone payments based on net sales and percentages of sublicense fees and certain commercial milestones, as follows: Under a licensing agreement, Penn is entitled to receive royalties in the following amounts: 1.5% on NET SALES in countries with pending or issued patents; and 1.0% on NET SALES in countries without pending or issued patents.
+Notwithstanding these royalty rates, we have agreed to pay \$525,000 over a four-year period as a minimum royalty after the first commercial sale of a product under the license.
+We are also obligated to pay up to \$660,000 to Penn upon receiving financing or on certain dates on or before December 15, 2007, whichever is earlier.
 After the 6th anniversary of the licensing agreement, we shall pay Penn annual license maintenance fees of \$125,000 per year.
-In addition, we are obligated to reimburse Penn for all attorneys fees, expenses, official fees and other charges incurred in the preparation, prosecution and maintenance of the patents licensed from Penn
+In addition, we are obligated to reimburse Penn for all attorneys fees, expenses, official fees and other charges incurred in the preparation, prosecution and maintenance of the patents licensed from Penn.